 EDLD 6313 Principles of Curriculum for School Leadership

 EDLD 6551-4 Administrative Internship (A total of four (4) hours must be taken to complete the requirements)

 EDLD 6991 Professional Portfolio

 - A portfolio must be successfully completed and approved by a portfolio review committee.
 This portfolio is an edited, integrated collection of an Educational Leadership candidate's evidence that competencies reflective of the Arkansas Standards and the Interstate School Leaders Standards have been acquired.
 It is NOT merely a file of course projects, nor is it a scrapbook of professional memorabilia.
-It is a collection of a student's best work developed during his program of study.
-It should showcase the student's best work as an educational leadership candidate and demonstrate the student's expertise relative to the principles and standards for a district administrator.
+It is a collection of a student's best work developed during his/her program of study.
+It should showcase the student's best work as an educational leadership candidate and demonstrate the student's expertise relative to the principles and standards for a building-level administrator.
 The portfolio is a collection of documents providing tangible evidence of the wide range of knowledge, dispositions, and skills possessed as a professional.
 The candidate's portfolio is a work in progress and should be updated regularly throughout one's program of study.
 It should provide evidence of the value-added concept from a Master Degree Portfolio.